fenago/machine-learning/lab_guides/lab_3.md

 - Why is this machine learning?

-In this chapter, we answer all of these questions.
+In this lab, we answer all of these questions.
 But first, let’s start with a very simple example.

 ## 3.1 The problem: We need to predict the price of a house